DilkiSandunika/VGTU_Thesis_Project/README.md

 ## 2. Key Features

 *   **Automated FR Extraction:** Identifies and extracts functional requirements from raw XML documents.
-*   **Compliance & Consistency Verification:** Validates extracted requirements against a custom, domain-specific knowledge base of rules and templates.
+*   **Automated Compliance Scoring:** Automatically validates the generated requirements against the knowledge base and provides a quantitative compliance score and detailed feedback.
 *   **Retrieval-Augmented Generation (RAG):** Uses Google's Gemma model, grounded in retrieved context, to reduce hallucinations and improve accuracy.
 *   **Modular and Reproducible:** The code is structured in Google Colab notebooks for easy, step-by-step reproduction of the results.